Using ES Modules with the ArcGIS JSAPI

 This loadMap

-function will dynamically load the modules needed to display the map.
+display the map.
 Talk about modern JavaScript!

 You can watch me fumble through a demo below if you like!